 Our room was located right at the top of the stairs.

 As we entered, I noticed a picture hanging crookedly on the far wall.
 I walked over and straightened it.
-Sally thought I hadn’t gotten it quite right, so she made another slight adjustment.
+My wife thought I hadn’t gotten it quite right, so she made another slight adjustment.

 It was early in the afternoon, so we spent a couple hours visiting the shops of downtown Lebanon.